 A lot of my couples have destination elopements but still choose to throw a big party with their friends and family when they get home (and Covid is gone!).
 There is no reason you can’t throw a giant shindig to celebrate with all your people.

-9. Have a family member be your officiant
+9. Have a family member or friend be your officiant

 Here in Colorado most of my couples choose to self-solemnize (which means get married with no officiant at all) but if you want to have an officiant why not have it be someone from your family?